swipe-org/swipe/README.md

 ##Abstract

-This specification defines the features and syntax for Swipe, a mark-up language for describing interactive, media-rich and animated documents.
+This specification defines the features and syntax of Swipe, a mark-up language for describing interactive, media-rich and animated documents for touch-enabled devices.

 ##Status of this document